hodgenscon/FisherInsuranceApi-1/README.md

 *Startup.cs(48,27): error CS1061: 'ILoggerFactory' does not contain a definition for 'AddDebug' and no extension method 'AddDebug' accepting a first argument of type 'ILoggerFactory' could be found (are you missing a using directive or an assembly reference?)
 [C:\Dojo\amis\FisherInsuranceApi\FisherInsuranceApi.csproj]*

 You can fix this by deleting the offending line of code or by running `dotnet add package Microsoft.Extensions.Logging.Debug`

+## Exercise 3

+If you follow the directions, this exercise should 'just work'.

+## Exercise 4